pqtatopwskinserver/pqtatopwskinserver.github.io/README.md

 # skinserver
 ## Skin server for OfflineSkins mod
-Offline skins can be found at https://minecraft.curseforge.com/projects/offlineskins
+OfflineSkins can be found at https://minecraft.curseforge.com/projects/offlineskins The skin server is at http://skinserver.pqtato.pw